 Political administrations can also be a factor in the prioritization of regulatory enforcement, despite the regulations themselves staying consistent.
 For example, under former U.S. President Donald Trump, the Food and Drugs Administration, a federal regulatory body, sent 45% fewer “Official Action Indicated” reports (cases in which regulatory and/or administrative actions are recommended) than during an equivalent period under former President Barack Obama, 33% fewer warning letters (where the FDA identifies the violation and makes clear that the company must correct the problem),1 and 26% fewer injunctions (which are a “civil judicial process initiated to stop or prevent violation of the law”).2 The FDA sent fewer letters in Trump’s second year than in his first, indicating a policy of inconsistent enforcement of healthcare regulations even within an administration.3

-More broadly, inconsistent regulatory enforcement leads to a risk assessment by campaign operators: If profiteers expect little to no consequences for their bad acts, or believe penalties will not necessarily harm or impede their operations, it incentivizes bad action and disincentivizes adherence to government regulations.
+More broadly, inconsistent regulatory enforcement leads to a risk assessment by campaign operators: If profiteers expect little to no consequences for their actions or believe penalties will not necessarily harm or impede their operations, it disincentivizes adherence to government regulations.
 This creates a social, economic and/or political vulnerability for campaign operators to exploit.

 Inconsistent regulatory enforcement is a Casebook value under the "Vulnerabilities" variable in the code book.